Proof of Work (PoW): how the Bitcoin algorithm works and why it is secure

 How exactly does Proof of Work work in Bitcoin?

-The miner’s task is to find a number (nonce) that, when added to the block header, will start the SHA-256 hash with a specified number of zeros.
+The miner's task is to find a number (nonce) such that, when added to the block header, the SHA-256 hash will begin with a specified number of zeros.
 This is called "difficulty".
-The more zeros required, the less likely it is to guess on the first try and the more calculations are needed.
+The more zeros required, the less likely it is to guess correctly on the first try and the more calculations are required.

 Why doesn't Bitcoin switch to Proof of Stake?

 Ethereum switched to PoS in 2022, reducing energy consumption by 99.9%.
-The Bitcoin community consciously maintains PoW for several reasons:
+The Bitcoin community consciously preserves PoW for several reasons:

 CriterionProof of WorkProof of Stake